Wildsong/ArcGIS_Python_Template/README.md

 In the ESRI world, "Python Tool" and "Python Toolbox" have specific meanings.
 They were added starting sometime around ArcGIS 10.1.

-It was possible before that to write scripts in Python for use in ArcGIS.
-Back then interfacing a script to ArcGIS meant using ArcCatalog to define what parameters the script takes and storing the definition in a proprietary binary file.
-This approach is clumsy because keeping the ArcGIS binary file and the script in sync was awkward and prone to breakage.
+Before "Python Toolboxes" it was still possible to write sripts in Python for use in ArcGIS.
+Back then interfacing a script to ArcGIS meant using ArcCatalog to define what parameters the script takes and storing those definitions in a proprietary binary file.
+The bad thing about this approach that it is hard to keeping the ArcGIS binary file and the script in sync.
+Change the parameters in the python and the definitions stopped working.
+Since the ArcGIS file is in binary form, you can forget putting it into version control and being able to update it from a text editor.

-With Python Toolboxes, everything is stored in plain text Python source files, so it's clean and easy to put into version control.
+With Python Toolboxes, everything is stored in the plain text Python source files, so it's cleaner and very easy to put into version control.

 Conceptually, "Python tools" live inside "Python toolboxes" and that's how they appear in ArcCatalog.
 There can be many tools in one toolbox.

 In practice, I break everything out into separate files so that's what I have done in this template.

 This template just shows you how to set up a Python toolbox, it does nothing interesting on its own.

-To use the it, copy the repository as a functioning starting point, then add your own code.
+To use it, copy the repository as a functioning starting point, then add your own code.

 Of course if you want, you could clone the template, make improvements, and send pull requests to me!